vitalets/babel-plugin-runtyper/readme.md

 square("2", "2");
 ```

-but if I have textfield and use `square()` to handle user's input - error will not be found:
+But if `square()` is used to handle user's input from textfield - error will not be found:
 ```js
 // @flow
 function square(n) {